Cass Nelson-Dooley, MS., Guest

 Periodontal disease increases gastric cancer, pancreatic cancer, head and neck cancer (four-fold) and tongue cancer (five-fold).
 In people who do not brush their teeth, the risk of esophageal cancer is doubled.
 On the other hand, good dental hygiene practices can reduce a person’s risk of oral cancers by 62%.(5)

-Periodontal disease and inflammatory bowel disease (IBD) often present as comorbidities, and it’s been suggested that they have similar immunopathogeneses.(17) Those with IBD and periodontal disease are more likely to have opportunistic bacteria in inflamed gums(14) and are also more likely to have elevated Saccharomyces cerevisiae antibodies.(1) While the arrow of causation has not been determined, disruption of the microflora, mucosal health, and immune responses is evident in both sites along the alimentary canal.(1,18)The mouth is uniquely positioned as the first meeting place between the immune system, the gut,… Click To Tweet
+Periodontal disease and inflammatory bowel disease (IBD) often present as comorbidities, and it’s been suggested that they have similar immunopathogeneses.(17) Those with IBD and periodontal disease are more likely to have opportunistic bacteria in inflamed gums(14) and are also more likely to have elevated Saccharomyces cerevisiae antibodies.(1) While the arrow of causation has not been determined, disruption of the microflora, mucosal health, and immune responses is evident in both sites along the alimentary canal.(1,18)The mouth is uniquely positioned as the first meeting place between the immune system, the gut, the outside environment, toxins, nutrients, microbes and pathogens Click To Tweet

 Mechanisms Explaining the Oral–Systemic Link